 The Second Herring Brook runs through the Norris Reservation owned by the Trustees.
 This run is now fairly depleted and not monitored.
 The best chance of seeing herring at this site is in May, as the fish are bluebacks who run later in the season in the flowing waters downstream of the Gordon Pond dam.
 Stand on the dam and look downstream in May and let us know if you see any!
 It is a nice walk through the beautiful Norris Reservation even if you don’t.
 Unfortunately, there is not a good solution to expand the spawning area above the dam at this time, as the pond is beloved and the dam is not appropriate for a fish ladder.

 Once home to a thriving herring run now only a few seem to return.
 The Native Americans and colonists used weirs to catch herring here thus the name of the river.
 The Weir River runs through Hingham, starting at Accord Pond and ending at the Weir River Estuary between Hingham and Hull.
-The run here is impacted by upstream water withdrawals that lower streamflow in the summer and fall when juvenile herring are outmigrating and like many fish ladders that were placed on old dams this one is not ideal for fish passage.
+The run here is impacted by upstream water withdrawals for the towns of Hingham and Hull that lower streamflow in the summer and fall when juvenile herring are outmigrating and like many fish ladders that were placed on old dams this one is not ideal for fish passage.
 There are fish ladders at both Foundry and Triphammer Ponds.
 Access to the Foundry Pond fish ladder is through Hingham Conservation land off of Weir St in Hingham.
-This year in partnership with the Weir River Watershed, we are starting a count at the Foundry Pond Ladder to see if the health of the run has improved.
-If you are interested in counting please sign up through the NSRWA’s fish count volunteer registration.
+The Weir River Watershed has has fish counts in recent years at the Foundry Pond Ladder and still only a handful are seen returning but you never know you might just get lucky!

 A Little Farther South

-The Elm Street dam and fish ladder on the Jones River may soon be gone due to the efforts of the Jones River Watershed Association to restore their river and reconnect it to its headwaters at Silver Lake.
-Last year they counted over 10,000 returning fish at the site, their best year since they started counting, and we hope more will be coming back this year!
-Directions and further information on how you can help can be found here.
+The Elm Street dam and fish ladder on the Jones River and the Wapping Road dam are no more due to the efforts of the Jones River Watershed Association to restore their river and reconnect it to its headwaters at Silver Lake so now they count at Forge Pond and Soules Pond fish ladders.
+Directions and further information on how you can help to monitor for herring can be found here.

 Jenny Grist Mill, Town Brook, Plymouth